rcarmo/ubuntu-xrdp/Readme.md

 ## Confirmed Working:

 * Multi-display support on Mac clients (tested with three monitors on the client, RDP works across all of them on all clients)
-* High-bandwidth audio with the Mac App Store Remote Desktop Client (no settings to pick audio bandwidth)
+* High-bandwidth audio with the Mac App Store Remote Desktop Client (no settings to pick audio quality/bandwidth)
 * (Garbled) compressed audio with Jump Dekstop for macOS
+* Clipboard (plain text, both ways)

 ## Usage